cisco-open/pymultiworld/README.md

 Here the IP address is the IP address of rank 0.
 We assume that at least 3 GPUs are available either in a single host or across hosts.
 If the scripts are executed in a single host, `--addr` can be omitted.

+While running the above example, one can terminate a worker (e.g., rank 2) and the leader (rank 0) continues to receive tensors from the remaining worker.

-`MultiWorld` supports fault management functionality at a worker level, meaning that it can detect, tolerate and recover faults that are occuring at a worker in a host.
+`MultiWorld` facilitates fault management functionality at a worker level, meaning that it can detect, tolerate and recover faults that are occuring at a worker in a host.
 So, one can run the above example in a single host or across hosts.
 For the cross-host execution, the IP address must be the IP address of rank 0.

 * [`single_world.py`](/examples/single_world.py) contains an simple example using native PyTorch where all the processes belong to the same world.
 Script can be run using the following commands.